mixpanel/docs/pages/docs/migration/google-analytics.md

 To backfill data, we recommend:
 - If you have a CDP, this should be straightforward
     - Utilize the CDPs backfilling feature, like [Segment Replay](https://segment.com/docs/guides/what-is-replay/), to re-send historical data to Mixpanel
-- If your data is stored in GA4, leverage [Mixpanel Warehouse Connector](https://docs.mixpanel.com/docs/tracking-methods/data-warehouse/overview) to import the data into Mixpanel.
+- If you don't have a CDP, you can leverage our [Warehouse Connector](/docs/tracking-methods/data-warehouse/overview) to import your GA4 data from Google BigQuery into Mixpanel.
 Below we outline steps for the migration process.

-### Loading historical data via Mixpanel Bigquery Warehouse Connector
+#### Loading historical data via Mixpanel Bigquery Warehouse Connector

-You can export your data to BigQuery for free.
-Consequently, this is the preferred method for migrating GA4 data into Mixpanel.
-Here's the migration overview,

 ![image](/ga4_event_overview.png)

 At a high-level, the migration consists of 4 steps:
-1. Set up a new Mixpanel project which is on [Simplified ID Merge system](https://docs.mixpanel.com/docs/tracking-methods/identifying-users#simplified-vs-original-id-merge).
+1. Set up a new Mixpanel project which is on [Simplified ID Merge system](/docs/tracking-methods/identifying-users#simplified-vs-original-id-merge).
 2. Set up GA4 Bigquery Export following the instructions [here](https://support.google.com/analytics/answer/9823238?hl=en#zippy=%2Cin-this-article).
 3. Transform GA4 data in Bigquery.
-4. Set up [Mixpanel Warehouse Connector](https://docs.mixpanel.com/docs/tracking-methods/data-warehouse/overview) to initiate data sync from BigQuery to Mixpanel
+4. Set up [Mixpanel Warehouse Connector](/docs/tracking-methods/data-warehouse/overview) to initiate data sync from BigQuery to Mixpanel

 #### GA4 event schema

-While GA4 event data model is similar to Mixpanel, its BigQuery schema is not entirely compatible with Mixpanel.
+While GA4 event data model is similar to Mixpanel, its schema in BigQuery is not entirely compatible with Mixpanel and needs to be first transformed before ingesting into Mixpanel.
 For example, event properties are stored in `event_params`(RECORD data type) in Bigquery.
 Sending them directly to Mixpanel will result in nested data structure which is not ideal for data analysis.
-To address this, data needs to be transformed in BigQuery before ingesting it into Mixpanel.

 #### GA4 user schema